maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 # Benchmarks
-Since some aplications might want to do model inferece using pure C++, it would be beneficial to use OpenCV operations instead of NumPy/SciPy.
+Since some applications might want use to do model inferencing using pure C++, it would be beneficial to use OpenCV operations instead of NumPy/SciPy.
 Methods of OpenCV can be conducted indentically in Python and C++.
 Currently, AIDeveloper (version<=0.1.2) uses NumPy/SciPy for the following image processing steps: